Sources & Methodology

 Measured World started as a personal passion project born from a simple curiosity: how is our world really changing?
 I found myself constantly searching for demographic data, frustrated by scattered sources and clunky interfaces that made exploring global trends feel like a chore.

-So I built the tool I wished existed — a place where anyone can explore population dynamics, fertility patterns, mortality trends, and migration flows across 237 countries, spanning from 1950 to projections through 2100.
+So I built the tool I wished existed — a place where anyone can explore population dynamics, fertility patterns, mortality trends, migration flows, and economic indicators across 237 countries, spanning from 1950 to projections through 2100.

 This is a labor of love, maintained in my spare time.
 No ads, no paywalls, no tracking beyond basic analytics.
 Just data, presented clearly, for anyone who shares my fascination with understanding our world through numbers.